ahisbrook/sg-recs-code-archaeology/README.md

 ### Anatomy of a Well-Formed Unit Test

+A basic test (of any level) would consist of the following:
+- **Subject** - the subject is the thing under test (can alternately refer to a class or individual method)
+- **Setup/Input** - this is the data you are invoking the subject with
+- **Expected** - this is the expected return value of the subject given the input
+- **Actual** - this is the output of the subject, and you should assert that it matches the **expected**
+- **Dependencies** - these are any external code called by the subject, and should be expected on and mocked/stubbed

+***The degree to which dependencies are stubbed is primarily what differentiates test levels from one another.***

 Here's an example of a class which does independent logic (summing the prices) and also calls a dependency (`RecommendedTipCalculator`).

+In this example, `CheckSubtotaler` is the **subject** under test.

 ```ruby
 class CheckSubtotaler